-PreReq: Eng 21 or ESL 21 or Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100 or placement in Eng 102
+PreReq: Eng 21 or ESL 21 or Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100 or placement in Eng 100E or placement in Eng 102

 Examines how the relationship between the individual and the natural environment is mediated through society.
 Involves learning to identify systems of culture and political economy in terms of institutionalized relationships to nature.
 Students develop a basic awareness of environmental issues and problems, their causes, and solutions.
 (3 lec hrs.)